olitheolix/square/README.md

 Plan: 0 to add, 0 to change, 0 to destroy.
 ```

-*Square* will first print the same diff we saw earlier already, followed by the
+*Square* will first print the  *diff* we saw earlier already, followed by the
-JSON patch it sent to K8s to update the _Namespace_ resource.
+JSON patch it sent to K8s to update the _Namespace_.

-Use *kubectl* to ensure the patch worked and the name space now has a `foo:bar` label.
+Use *kubectl* to ensure the patch worked and the Namespace now has a `foo:bar` label.

 ```console
 foo@bar:~$ kubectl describe ns default